ubc-cpen400p-21w/classroom/Assignment4/README.md

 2. * A) Prepare `PasswordCheck.c` for AFL.
 (5 marks for code, 20 marks for short answers)
        * i.
 Instrument the program for AFL.
 You should identify which variables should be read from STDIN.
        * ii.
-Restrict the state space so that KLEE only checks for lowercase alphabetic characters (a-z) for the string input.
+Restrict the state space so that AFL only checks for lowercase alphabetic characters (a-z) for the string input.
        * iii.
 You may assume that the input text will not exceed 16 characters.
        * iv.
 Please submit this modified file as `AFL1.c`.
 (5 marks)
    * B) Run AFL on the modified program, with default options.
 You must supply an input folder with seed files.
 Start with minimal number of seed files.